jasoneckert/CengageLinux/README.md

 - ***Project 8-2 Step 20 (pg 357)*** - Note that while the livesys daemon is now Systemd-compatible, the `service` command functionality is still handled by Systemd.
 - ***Project 8-3 Step 4 (pg 358)*** - The first line of the bootscript.service file should read `[Unit]`.
 - ***Project 8-4 Step 3 (pg 358)*** - The disk UUID is now the 4th column in the output of `lsblk --fs`, thus the proper command in this step is `:r !lsblk --fs |grep newmount|awk '{print $4}'`.
+- ***Project 8-5 Steps 2-5 (pg 359)*** - X.org is no longer included in Fedora 41 and later, and the XWayland component is used to provide backwards compatibility for apps that require X.org.
+As a result, the `startx` command will not run in Fedora 41 and you can instead log into your GNOME desktop from the GDM as described in Step 6.
 - ***Project 9-4 Step 4 (pg 388)*** - To exit the help page in the `top` command, you must now press either `q` or `Esc` (as indicated on the screen).
 - ***Project 9-5 Steps 8 and 9 (pg 388)*** - The `crontab` command now opens `nano` instead of `vi` by default.
 - ***Project 10-4 Step 3 (pg 425)*** - The journald configuration file is now in a different location.
 Run `cat /usr/lib/systemd/journald.conf` in this step.